laneman952/19-Testing-Tech-Quiz-Test-Suite/README.md

   ## Description
-  This project is creating a
+  This project is creating a test with ten questions and the users final score.

   ## Table of Contents